TotallyInformation/node-red-contrib-uibuilder/docs/uibuilderfe-js.md

 These are only accessible from within the library.

 * `events` Holds an array of event callbacks for the event management system
+* `storePrefix` Used by the internal `setStore` function to prefix any local storage keys helping prevent name clashes.

 ## Public Methods